Opinion Exchange Dynamics: Bayesian Models

 \subsection{Definitions and some observations}

 Following our general framework (see Section~\ref{sec:definitions}) we shall (mostly) consider a state of the world $S \in \{0,1\}$ chosen from the uniform distribution, with conditionally i.i.d.\ private signals.
 We will consider both discrete and continuous actions, and each shall correspond to a different {\em utility function}.
+A utility function will simply be a continuous map $u : \{0,1\} \times [0,1] \to [0,1]$.
+The quantity $u(S,a)$ represents what the agent gains when choosing action $a$ when the state is $S$.
+In a sense that we will soon define formally, agents will be {\em utility maximizers}: they will choose their actions so as to maximize their utilities.

-We shall denote by $\util^i_t$ agent $i$'s utility function at time $t$, and deal with {\em myopic agents}, or agents who strive to maximize, at each period $t$, the expectation of $\util^i_t$.
-We will assume that $\util^i_t = u(S,\action^i_t)$ for some continuous function $u : \{0,1\} \times [0,1] \to [0,1]$ that is independent of $i$ and $t$.
+More precisely, we shall denote by $\util^i_t = u(S,\action^i_t)$ agent $i$'s utility at time $t$, and study {\em myopic agents}, or agents who strive to maximize, at each period $t$, the expectation of $\util^i_t$.

 As in the toy model above, we denote by $\info^i_t$ the information available to agent $i$ at time $t$, including its private signal, and the actions of its neighbors in the previous time periods:

 Given a utility function $\util^i_t=u(S,\action^i_t)$, a Bayesian agent will choose